California Consumer Privacy

 Consumers may request two different types of reports, a Summary report and a Personal Information report.
 Consumers may also request the deletion of their personal information with some exceptions.

-- The Summary report provides the type of information that SDG&E collects and the types of companies we share personal information with.
+- The Summary report provides the categories of information that SDG&E collects, the purposes for which SDG&E uses the information, the sources from which that information was obtained and to whom we disclose personal information by category.
 This report is not specific to your account and does not provide details about your personal information.

-- The Personal Information report contains the personal information SDG&E has collected about you, as well as a description where it may have been disclosed.
+- The Personal Information report, sometimes known as the access report, contains the personal information SDG&E has collected about you, the purposes for which SDG&E uses the information, the sources from which that information was obtained and to whom we disclose that information by category.
 As this report may contain sensitive information, you will be provided instructions on how to access your report when it is complete.

 - CCPA allows for the deletion of personal information; however, there are exceptions provided under the law, where a business or a service provider is not required to delete a consumer's personal information.
 As SDG&E generally collects information necessary to provide you with utility service, your request for deletion of information may results in no information or limited information being deleted.